Frequently Asked Questions

 1. No further contact

-We will no longer contact you, but you give us permission to keep and continue to use information (and any blood samples) you have already provided, and to continue to obtain and use information from your medical records to follow your health, as before, including the sharing of identifiable data including your name with NHS Digital, NRS Scotland and PEDW Wales to obtain data from your medical record.
+We will no longer contact you, but you give us permission to keep and continue to use information (and any blood samples) you have already provided, and to continue to obtain and use information from your medical records to follow your health, as before, including the sharing of identifiable data including your name with NHS England, NRS Scotland and PEDW Wales to obtain data from your medical record.

 2. No further contact or access to your health records